specklesystems/speckle-aectech-masterclass/README.md

 The `server/` folder contains all code related to the app's backend.

-We're using a [FastAPI](https://link) server, written in Python, as well as our Python SDK to communicate with the [public Speckle server](https://speckle.xyz).
+We're using a [FastAPI](https://link) API framework with a Uvicorn server implementation, written in Python, as well as our Python SDK to communicate with the [public Speckle server](https://speckle.xyz).
 The server contains two basic routes:

 - **`diff-check/STREAM_ID/CURRENT_COMMIT_ID/PREV_COMMIT_ID`**